 The one I know of and feel ok suggesting is Sluggo .
 It relies on the power of iron phosphate.
 Iron phosphate is an organic compound that is found naturally in the soil, and if the bait is not consumed by a slug or snail, the material breaks down into fertilizer for your soil.
 Iron phosphate is not volatile, and does not readily dissolve in water, which minimizes its dispersal beyond where it is applied.
 So slugs it eat and die.
 The end.

 Have you fought the slug battle and won?
-If so, do share what worked for you!
+If so, do share what worked to get rid of slugs in the garden!